willwray/array_typology/typology.md

 `std::ssize` since C++20
 `std::ranges` versions of all the above plus range concepts C++20

-Array is the original range.
-It works in range-for since C++11 by virtue of array overloads for free function begin and end.
 It is supported by C++20 ranges; it fully models the  `contiguous_range` concept [CE](https://godbolt.org/z/tKVY-Y)

 ```c++